Melbourne Rising: Home grounds

-The Melbourne Rising team has scheduled home matches at the following locations for the 2019 season:
+The team scheduled its 2019 home matches at the following locations:

 Other home venues used in previous seasons:

 For the Rising's initial season, the team played at AAMI Park, located in inner Melbourne.
 Opened in 2010, the stadium's major tenants include the Melbourne Rebels, Melbourne Storm, Melbourne Victory and Melbourne City FC.
 Smaller venues were preferred from 2016 onward.

 Current squad

 The squad for the 2019 NRC season: